natlin/Dictionary/README.md

 4.added the inherited functions into the header files of derived classes
 5.started off the .cpp files
 6.added ifstream file(f.c\_str()); to dict.cpp to read the file.
 You need f.c\_str() because ifstream takes a char * as an argument, not a std::string
-7.created constructors for Phrase, Word, and Sentence with argument of string
+7.created constructors for Phrase, Word, and Sentence with argument of string, stores the string into private data memeber base
 8.